-Beginning in 2016, as part of the Village's Community Choice electrical aggregation program, a 0.3¢/kWh local fee to support the Smart City USA renewable energy projects within the Village was established.
+Beginning in 2016, as part of the Village's Community Choice Electrical Aggregation program (CCA) for residential electricity, a 0.3¢/kWh local fee to support the Smart City USA renewable energy projects within the Village was established.
 That revenue, currently estimated at \$400,000 per year is shown as revenue in this fund as well and is restricted to supporting sustainability related energy efficiency and renewable energy initiatives.